trusona/trusona-server-sdk-c/README.md

 ## Building & Installation

-With all the dependencies in place, `[sudo] make all` should complete successfully.
+With all the dependencies in place, `make all` should complete successfully.

 By default, `[sudo] make install` will install the shared libraries into `/usr/local/lib`.